 Study area

-Tampa Bay is located on the west-central GOM coast of the Florida peninsula Its watershed is among the most highly developed regions in Florida (Figure 1).
+Tampa Bay is located on the west-central GOM coast of the Florida peninsula.
+Its watershed is among the most highly developed regions in Florida (Figure 1).
 More than 60 percent of land-use within 15 km of the Bay shoreline is urban or suburban (SWFWMD (Southwest Florida Water Management District) 2018).
 The Bay has been a focal point of economic activity since the 1950s and currently supports a mix of industrial, private, and recreational activities.
 The watershed includes one of the largest phosphate production regions in the country, which is supported by port operations primarily in the northeast portion of the Bay (Greening et al. 2014).
 Water quality data have been collected since the 1970s when environmental conditions were highly degraded.
 Nitrogen loads into the Bay in the mid-1970s have been estimated as 8.9 x 106 kg/y, largely from wastewater effluent (Greening et al. 2014).
-In addition to reduced aesthetics, hypereutrophic environmental conditions were common and included elevated chlorophyll-a and harmful algae, and reduced bottom water dissolved oxygen, water clarity, and seagrass coverage.
-Fishery yields were depressed for both commercial and recreational species.
+In addition to reduced aesthetics, hypereutrophic environmental conditions were common and included elevated chlorophyll-a and harmful algae, reduced bottom water dissolved oxygen, water clarity, and seagrass coverage.
+Fishery yields were purportedly depressed for both commercial and recreational species during this time, however fisheries practices (i.e. widespread Bay trawling and gill-netting) also contributed to the declines.
 Advanced wastewater treatment operations were implemented at municipal plants by the early 1980s, reducing nutrient loads to the Bay by as much as 90%.

 Current water quality in Tampa Bay is dramatically improved from the degraded historical condition.
 Most notably, seagrass coverage in 2016 was reported as 16,857 hectares baywide, surpassing the goal of restoring coverage to levels that occurred in 1950 (Sherwood et al. 2017).
 Reductions in nutrient loading (Poe et al. 2005; Greening et al. 2014), chlorophyll-a concentrations (Wang, Martin, and Morrison 1999; Beck and Hagy III 2015), and improvements in water clarity (Morrison et al. 2006; Beck, Hagy III, and Le 2017) have also preceded the seagrass recovery.
 Most of these positive changes have resulted from management efforts to reduce point source controls on nutrient pollution in the highly developed areas of Hillsborough Bay (Johansson 1991; Johansson and Lewis III 1992).
-These controls allowed nutrient and chlorophyll-a targets to be met by the early 1990s, whereas numerous smaller projects that have occurred since then have not been thoroughly evaluated.
-These smaller projects, including watershed-focused efforts (Lewis et al. 1998), have likely had a supporting role in maintaining earlier improvements from water infrastructure upgrades.
+These controls allowed nutrient and chlorophyll-a targets to be met by the early 1990s.
+However, numerous smaller-scale projects that have occurred since then have not been thoroughly evaluated.
+These smaller projects, including watershed-focused efforts (Lewis et al. 1998), have likely had a supporting role in maintaining the earlier water quality improvements observed after major water infrastructure upgrades.

 Data sources